BenWinsey/Preppin-Data-Challenges/README.md

-Preppin' Data Challenges design to expose people to issues with potentially real world data issues, with the task of solving them.
+Preppin' Data Challenges designed to expose people to potentionally real world data issues tasked with solving them.
 Both Python and SQL are used.